YuseonChoi/lightweight-IPDnet/README.md

 ### Baseline Model
+This work is inspired by the following research paper:
 Wang, Yabo, Bing Yang, and Xiaofei Li.
 "IPDnet: A universal direct-path IPD estimation network for sound source localization."
 IEEE/ACM Transactions on Audio, Speech, and Language Processing (2024).

 ### Publication